peterpolidoro/modular_client_matlab/README.md

 matlab_arduino_device
 =====================

-arduino_device.m - matlab serial interface for controlling and communicating with Arduino devices using the DeviceInterface Arduino library located in the arduino-libraries git repository.
+ArduinoDevice.m - matlab serial interface for controlling and communicating with Arduino devices using the DeviceInterface Arduino library located in the arduino-libraries git repository.